 Cloud without borders is both a geographical and legal challenge.
 Yes, it has many great advantages.
 But rushing in, like some crazed gold prospector, is fraught with risk.
 Those who secure their claim with a well thought-through approach and strategy that deals with all of the potential threats and traps is much more likely to be carrying off the biggest nuggets in the longer term.

-- Are there any concerns about securing information to the same degree?
+- How can you secure your information to the same degree?

-- What assurances do organisations have around where the data is held and
+- What assurances do you have around where the data is held?